Time & Venue

 The course has two parts.
 In the first part, general conceptual issues related to predictions in science will be discussed (the problem of induction, the use of predictions in model/theory testing, the limits of predictions etc.).
 The second part deals with the role of science‑based predictions in policy making in different areas (climate science, economic forecasting, the predictive use of AI.

 Seminar sessions are held weekly on Zoom.
 Each session will consist of a lecture part and a discussion part.
 Participation in plenary discussions is essential.
 It is expected that students are willing to engage in group work.
+Although regular attendence is not a formal credit point requirement, active participation in the seminar sessions is strongly recommended.

 Contact